dunestorm333/hdr-helper/README.md

 ```
 ## Using with standalone Apps & Gamescope
 The commands you need to get this working with pretty much any app or game is very similar to the Steam method.
 Note that in both
-cases, Gamescope is required as HDR requires a valid HDR layer and compositior to properly function in addition to working drivers.
+cases, Gamescope is required as HDR requires a valid HDR layer and compositor to properly function in addition to working drivers.
 ``` bash
 hdr-helper; gamescope -W 3440 -w 1920 -H 1440 -h 1080 -r 165 -f --hdr-enabled ~/my-app-or-game; hdr-helper
 ```
 ## Manual Approach
-If you'd like to manually bind HDR Helper to a shotcut key for example, this can easily by configured in most desktop enviornments.
+If you'd like to manually bind HDR Helper to a shortcut key for example, this can easily by configured in most desktop environments.

 Using KDE Plasma, you may do this from the System Shortcuts page.
 Click **Add New > Command or Script...**
 ![image](https://github.com/user-attachments/assets/9bed0ef1-d299-4275-831b-2339bb7ebc45)